What do you want to become?

 Some sites are extremely large and developed, sometimes requiring more than one Content Producer.
 In such a situation, one may work as a Senior or Executive Website Content Producer who oversees the entire site and the other employees may develop and monitor blogs and so on.

 Sometimes Website Content Producers are responsible for overseeing staff Copywriters, Photographers, and Graphic Artists.
-The Content Producer might also need to find a freelancer to produce stories, and is responsible for getting all stories, editing them when necessary, and giving them to the Webmaster to put online.
+The Content Producer might also need to find a freelancer to produce stories and is responsible for getting all stories and editing them when necessary.
+Occasionally they may work with Web Developers or Designers to implement new website features.

 Daily Music Career Info!
 Follow Us.